ece1786-2023/LSTM/README.md

 git branch	#check your current branch

-git branch -M branchname
+git branch -M branchname #creates new branch

-git push -u origin <branch_name>
+git push -u origin branchname #push to new branch #do not push to main!!!